sgsellan/sgsellan.github.io/docs/blender_figure.md

-# Rendering a paper figure with Blender
+# Blender Course I: Rendering a paper figure with Blender

 There are a lot of great Blender tutorials online (e.g., the classic [donut tutorial by Blender Guru](https://www.youtube.com/watch?v=TPrnSACiTJ4)), and they are usually aimed at artists or animators who want to generate full scenes from scratch for short films.
 Therefore they go into depth on how to model a shape, how to pick the best lighting, how to design a material, create textures, etc.